bolah2009/blog/_posts/2019-02-17-creating-my-first-post.md

 ---
-title: "My first blog post"
+title: "My first blog post !"
 date: 2019-02-17
 ---

-## My first blog post!

 Hey!
 This is a draft and would be updated later on…
 I am creating this post as one of my first blog post ever!